yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

 ### Example Algorithms
-Here is an example using `optim` from the `stats` (which is a default package in R), though it has some issues with both speed and accuracy.
+Here is an example using `optim` from the `stats` (which is a default package in R), though it has issues with both runtime and accuracy.

 <!---------------------------------------------------------->